 H-beam: The H-beam is often a lot heavier than the I-beam, which means it can take more force.

-I-beam: With some buildings where weight and force on a wall may pose a structural issue, the I-beam may be better since it is often lighter.
+I-beam: In some buildings where weight and force on a wall may pose a structural issue, the I-beam may be preferable because it is often lighter.

 Center Web